nlholm/docker-demo-documentation/docker-demo-documentation.md

     - enable: True
 ```

-We tried running the module on our minion virtual machine by giving the command `sudo salt 'minion1' state.apply docker` from the master.
+We tried running the module in our minion virtual machine by giving the command `sudo salt 'minion1' state.apply docker` from the master.

 ![kuva2](./img/kuva2.png)

 Looks like it worked!

-We logged in to the minion to see if Docker runs there.
+We logged in to the minion to see if Docker ran there.

 ![kuva3](./img/kuva3.png)

 We tried the command `sudo docker run hello-world` and it gave an answer.
-It seems that our installation is working as planned.
+Our installation was working as planned.

 # Serving Static Website in an Nginx Container

-We started the following phase of our project by installing Docker into our master.
+We started the following phase of our project by installing Docker in our master.
 We had already automated the installation of Docker so we could run the salt command locally. `sudo salt-call --local state.apply docker` and now we had Docker in our master.

 Next we created a folder in our home directory for the docker compose file so we could set up multiple containers.
 We also included our index.html, styles.css and images subfolder in that directory.
 We ran the command `mkdir -p /home/vagrant/nginx-demo/site/images` (note -p for the full path).